 - Mouse and keyboard shortcuts for navigation.

 - State management for navigation and process lifetime management.

 In addition to providing the implementations described, NavigationHelper also needs to be called from the OnNavigatedTo() and OnNavigatedFrom() event handlers that are implemented on each page.
 When these events occur, NavigationHelper calls a page-specific implementation of LoadState() and SaveState().
 You can customize the implementation of these functions on each page.
 They should be used in place of OnNavigatedTo() and OnNavigatedFrom() respectively.

-Note On Windows Phone, OnNavigatedFrom() is called when the app is suspended.
+Note For Windows Phone Store apps, OnNavigatedFrom() is called when the app is suspended.
 OnNavigatedTo() is not called when the app is resumed.

 OnNavigatedFrom() is called when the page is about to be displayed in a Frame.
 When we are navigating to a new page we load state associated with the page.
 If the page is being restored, the state that was previously saved for the page is restored.
 LoadState is then called such that each page can react.
 LoadState has two parameters; the original navigation parameter passed into OnNavigatedTo and the previous page state if it exists.

 OnNavigatedFrom() is called when the page is no longer going to be displayed in a Frame.
 When we are navigating away from a page, we allow the page to save its current state.
 An empty dictionary is passed into SaveState().
 Each page can override SaveState and store objects in the keyed dictionary (string to object).
 This dictionary is then associated with the page and added to the SessionState that

 SuspensionManager keeps track of for the given frame.

 - Any data that is stored in the individual page must be available to be serialized by the DataContractSerializer.